SimonChristopherCropper/CSV_CTS/README.txt

 The known 'start date' for each Id is specified in a separate CSV file, with an additional offset.

 See the file example\date_day1.csv for an example.

 Many parameters can be specified in an associated configuration file.
 This can specify the location of the input and output, and column names and values.

 By default this file is assumed to be named config.ini in the directory this is executed in; but can be specified from the command line with -c.
 See the file example\config.ini for a full example.

-To test the script from the example directory run:
+To test the script from the root directory run:
-    python3 ..\report.py
+    python3 report.py -c example\config.ini

 This library is released under GPLv3 Licence; see licences.